-You can use lactic acid a few times a week as a treatment to help combat dullness and provide a glowing and more even complexion.
+You can use lactic acid a few times a week as tolerated as a treatment to help combat dullness and provide a glowing and more even complexion.

 Lactic acid also helps to reduce the look of fine lines, wrinkles, hyperpigmentation, and enlarged pores and improves skin firmness and thickness.